Ungaretti/Gui-for-esptool-ck/README.md

 Now double click on Esptool-ck-GUI.red and tell windows to open it with the Red interpreter (red-063.exe as of december 2017).

-I believe from there it is pretty intuitive.
+I believe that it's use is pretty intuitive.

 I suggest you use [ESPlorer](https://esp8266.ru/esplorer) to open your device and, after reseting the board and adjusting the baud rate, you should have the lua prompt at the serial console.